Kirishima Kazuhiro: Later career and retirement

+In May 2023, Kirishima, as Michinoku stablemaster, found itself at the heart of a scandal linked to a case of violence that was made public.
+A senior wrestler, Kirinofuji, assaulted another young wrestler, Yasunishi, in January 2023 with a frying pan and whipped him with a jump rope.
+Although Kirishima relayed the case to the Sumo Association in January, he is accused to have covered the violence by directly allowing the aggressor to remain within his stable and allowing him to perform a hair cutting ceremony in April despite the fact that the Compliance Department has not issued an opinion on the case.
+Despite the filing of a formal complaint by the victim and the press coverage of the case, Hanakago (former sekiwake Daijuyama), the director of the Compliance Department, let the attacker retire without punishment and declared the incident closed because the complaint was withdrawn and the attacker already out of the Sumo Association.
+Since the Sumo Association was informed in January and the victim withdrew his complaint, Michinoku was initially not subject to any disciplinary action, but after an extraordinary meeting of the board of the Japan Sumo Association on 23 June 2023 it was decided that Kirishima would take a 20% pay cut for 3 months.
+He also resigned his post as Operations director in the Sumo Association.

-He manages a chanko restaurant, Chanko Kirishima, on Kokugikan Street in Ryogoku, which is one of the more successful restaurants run by ex-wrestlers.
+Kirishima manages a chanko restaurant, Chanko Kirishima, on Kokugikan Street in Ryōgoku, which is one of the more successful restaurants run by former wrestlers.

+In anticipation of his 65th birthday in April 2024, Kirishima announced that his stable would close after the March 2024 tournament, with its wrestlers to be distributed within the Tokitsukaze ichimon.
+His protégé, Kirishima and he transferred to the care of former yokozuna Kakuryū in Otowayama stable, where he remained as an elder under the system of re-employment (san'yo).
+At the end of April 2024, he held a stablemaster retirement ceremony where he expressed his satisfaction on having taught over 80 wrestlers.

 Fighting style

 Kirishima was a yotsu sumo wrestler who preferred grappling techniques to pushing and thrusting.
 His favoured grip on the opponent's mawashi was hidari-yotsu, a right hand outside, left hand inside position.
 His most common winning kimarite was yorikiri (force out), and he was also fond of uwatedashinage (pulling overarm throw) and utchari (ring edge throw), the latter of which he memorably used to defeat yokozuna Ōnokuni in September 1988, his first ever kinboshi.
 His trademark, however, was tsuri-dashi (lift out), a technique requiring tremendous strength and seldom seen today due to the increasing weight of wrestlers and the risk of back injury.
 Kirishima used tsuri-dashi 29 times in the 15-year period from January 1990, more than any other wrestler.
 He used it to defeat Chiyonofuji on the sixth day of the March 1990 tournament, leaving Chiyonofuji stuck on 999 wins and delaying the celebrations in the stadium of what would have been the yokozuna's 1000th career victory.